 With Idaho being the fastest growing state in the nation per capita, we should focus on enabling our workforce through more technical training and apprenticeships and linking development from cradle to career.
 We also need to increase broadband access and affordable housing.

-We need to empower parents and increase the number of charters and other innovative schools in Idaho.
-Since education is the lion's share of Idaho's budget, we need accountability and detailed reporting of school performance.
-We should increase the number of post-secondary degree holders and technical and vocational program graduates in our State.
+We need accountability and detailed reporting of performance.
+We should focus on increasing student performance and the number of post-secondary degree holders and technical and vocational program graduates in our State.

 Clean air and water are some of Idaho's most precious gifts.
 We need to protect our resources that provide healthy living.
 A clean environment also attracts visitors and great talent to this State which contributes to a healthy economy.
 Water is critical for Idaho agriculture and future growth and we need to continue measures to protect our water and conserve use of power.

 Prudent management of our resources issues will be necessary if we expect to have ample irrigation water, navigable streams for recreation and fishing, and clean culinary water as Idaho continues to grow and attract new residents to our state.

 We should look for ways that government can use technology to deliver services more efficiently and economically.
 Government should also adopt policies that provide more seamless interactions between users, businesses and government agencies.

 Idaho should embrace the new "sharing economy" and adopt policies that favor growth of peer-to-peer based access to goods and services.

 Strong families are necessary to continue the American Dream.
 Idaho needs stable homes with mothers and fathers.
 We should should focus economic and social policy decisions on supporting families and teaching values that promote stability and self-reliance.
 Institutions that support families like civil society groups and churches should be supported.